celestiaorg/docs/nodes/docker-images.md

 ## Introduction

-This page provides instructions on how to both the Celestia-app and the Celestia-node using Docker. see [celestia-node page](./celestia-node.md). for instructions to run celestia-node using Docker.
+This page provides instructions on how to set up both the Celestia-App and the Celestia-Node using Docker. see [celestia-node page](./celestia-node.md) for additional instructions to run celestia-node using Docker.

 Docker is a container technology that offers a seamless method for running applications in isolated environments on any